 A variety of organisations are currently working on CVA and risk.
 The CALP Network is working to identify synergies among actors, avoid duplication, and define joint priorities that can be better addressed collectively.
 Together with WFP, the CALP Network is co-leading the risk priority within the Grand Bargain workstream on cash.

 Podcast: Will risk aversion hold us back from realizing the potential of CVA?

 Episode 1 of the CashCast, exploring how attitudes to risk have impacted the use of CVA in the Middle East and North Africa region.

 CVA and Risks: What happens in the field, stays in the field?

-In October 2019 in Douala, Cameroon, CaLP facilitated a learning event exploring the risks to beneficiary protection in Cash and Voucher Assistance (CVA).
+In October 2019 in Douala, Cameroon, the CALP Network facilitated a learning event exploring the risks to beneficiary protection in Cash and Voucher Assistance (CVA).
 This closed-door workshop,...

 Webinar: Data sharing in CVA: ethics, ownership and privacy

 How to mitigate gender-based violence (GBV) risks in cash and voucher assistance (CVA)

 Cash and voucher assistance (CVA) is an important tool to help individuals affected by crises get back on their feet.
 But just like any other form of assistance, it is vital to ensure that it does not fuel tensions in the household or in the community and that it does not create new risks for women and...